munvoseli/minv/README.md

 I assume the Euler algorithm is how it's implemented elsewhere, but I did re-create it from Euler's theorem with the totient function.

-Extended Euclidian is also there now.
+There are two Extended Euclidian algorithms present.
+Both are from Wikipedia, and I had no part in designing them.

 <hr/>